Self-Evolving Integrated Vertical Heterogeneous Networks: Introduction

 The main tool to enable self-evolving capability is artificial intelligence (AI) which has been considered the science of training machines to perform human tasks~\cite{AI-n1}.
-There are many applications for AI, including robotic vehicles, speech recognition, machine translation, and, recently, wireless communications~\cite{AI-n2}.
 A specific subset of AI involves training machines on how to learn, which constitutes a new framework known as Machine Learning (ML)~\cite{intro-ML1}.
-In this context, ML can provide solutions in scenarios where a massive number of devices simultaneously require access to network's resources in a dynamic, heterogeneous, and unpredictable way (e.g., in IoT communications)~\cite{intro-ML2}.
-In general, AI/ML techniques can be classified into several types: supervised learning, semi-supervised learning, unsupervised learning, and reinforcement learning (RL)~\cite{AI-n3}.
-In recent studies~\cite{intro-AI11}-\cite{intro-AI13}, AI has mainly been considered for resolving complications in the design of communications protocols which subsequently degrade the communication efficiency and network overall performance.
+In this context, ML can provide solutions in scenarios where a massive number of devices simultaneously require access to the network's resources in a dynamic, heterogeneous, and unpredictable way (e.g., in IoT communications)~\cite{intro-ML2}.
+ML is expected to be a key solution for empowering self-evolving networks in order to configure, coordinate, manage, and optimize beyond 5G network functions in an automated, adaptive, and continuous fashion so as to achieve full coordination and integration, and full radio access network automation across multiple vertical tiers.
+In recent studies~\cite{intro-AI11}-\cite{intro-AI13}, ML has mainly been considered for resolving complications in the design of communications protocols which subsequently degrade the communication efficiency and network overall performance.
 The use of machine learning methods to develop communication systems has demonstrated its effectiveness~\cite{into-AI1},~\cite{intro-AI2}.
 Recent applications of various ML techniques have been studied in coexisting terrestrial-aerial wireless networks~\cite{Intro5}.
-In most of these works~\cite{Intro7}-\cite{Intro10}, main objective has been to find the best strategy for network resource management on the basis of local observations using modern ML methods~\cite{Intro11}.
-Although the idea of employing AI/ML techniques to solve network optimization problems is a gaining momentum, few studies exist in the literature of how AI/ML can ensure coordination, connectivity, and integration of networks~\cite{AI-n5}.
-As network architecture becomes increasingly heterogeneous, the deployment and integration of AI is becoming increasingly necessary due to higher complexity of infrastructure and higher diversity of associated devices and resources~\cite{AI-n6}.
-In integrated VHetNets, which are highly heterogeneous and composed of several vertical tiers, the integration of AI is a crucial requirement.
-In these networks, AI can be employed for designing an intelligent mechanism to develop algorithms for network optimization while also guaranteeing full coordination, connectivity, and integration among tiers~\cite{AI-n7}.
-Furthermore, self-evolving capabilities require an intelligent framework which rely heavily on AI/ML, since these capabilities require real-time, online, and joint decisions or operations in different aspects of network management across vertical tiers~\cite{survy20}.
+In most of these works~\cite {Intro7}-\cite{Intro10}, the main objective has been to find the best strategy for network resource management on the basis of local observations using modern ML methods~\cite{Intro11}.
+Although the idea of employing AI/ML techniques to solve network optimization problems is gaining momentum, few studies exist in the literature on how AI/ML can ensure the coordination, connectivity, and integration of networks~\cite{AI-n5}.
+As network architecture becomes increasingly heterogeneous, the deployment and integration of ML are becoming increasingly necessary due to the higher complexity of infrastructure and higher diversity of associated devices and resources~\cite{AI-n6}.
+In integrated VHetNets, which are highly heterogeneous and composed of several vertical tiers, the integration of AI/ML is a crucial requirement.
+In these networks, AI/ML can be employed for designing an intelligent mechanism to develop algorithms for network optimization while also guaranteeing full coordination, connectivity, and integration among tiers~\cite{AI-n7}.
+Furthermore, self-evolving capabilities require an intelligent framework that relies heavily on AI/ML, since these capabilities require real-time, online, and joint decisions or operations in different aspects of network management across vertical tiers~\cite{survy20}.
+Hence, the intelligence enabled by ML algorithms can work as the core of the self-evolving structure in an integrated VHetNet architecture and it will be powered by both the communications environment's collected data (e.g., spatial and temporal traffic distributions, user demands, and mobility patterns) and external source improvements such as novel technologies, emerging network components, and advanced communication services.